This article highlights the gorgeous Sunset Cliffs located in San Diego, California.

 The city of San Diego has protected this shoreline by creating a Natural Park.
-A 1.5 mile trail allows visitors to take a closer look at the geological highlights, the 80 native plant species and the wildlife (including birds, lizards and even, foxes).
+A 1.5-mile trail allows visitors to take a closer look at the geological highlights, the 80 native plant species and the wildlife (including birds, lizards and even, foxes).
 But, beware, the area retains a primal and rugged personality.

 This is not your typical, cookie-cutter type of beach or coast.
-Hours can be spent looking at the layers, patterns and colors on the cliffs.
-Big boulders, which at one time where integral part of the cliffs, are now home to hundreds of cormorants and other marine birds.
+Hours can be spent looking at the layers, patterns, and colors on the cliffs.
+Big boulders, which at one time where an integral part of the cliffs, are now home to hundreds of cormorants and other marine birds.